jfalxa/scalingrad/README.md

 ### Frontend

-To avoid errors in your local environment:

 - Install nodejs on your system
 - Run `cd web`
 - Run `npm install`

 ### API

-To avoid errors in your local environment:

 - Install python and pipenv on your system
 - Install mariadb/mysql client lib on your system